Shina language

-Shina (ݜݨیاٗ, Ṣiṇyaá, /scl/), also known by its exonym Gilgiti, (Note: In linguistics, applied only to the dialect of Shina spoken in and around Gilgit) is an Indo-Aryan language of the Dardic branch in the Indo-European language family, primarily spoken by the Shina people, native to northern Pakistan, specifically Gilgit-Baltistan and Kohistan.
-A small community of Shina speakers is also found in India, in the Gurez valley of Jammu and Kashmir and in Dras valley of Ladakh.
-Outliers of Shina language such as Brokskat are found in Ladakh, Kundal Shahi in Azad Kashmir, Palula and Sawi in Chitral, Ushojo in the Swat Valley and Kalkoti in Dir.
+Shina (ݜݨیاٗ, Ṣiṇyaá, /scl/), also known by its exonym Gilgiti, (Note: In linguistics, applied only to the dialect of Shina spoken in and around Gilgit) is an Indo-Aryan language of the Dardic branch in the Indo-European family, primarily spoken by the Shina people native to northern Pakistan, specifically Gilgit-Baltistan and Kohistan.
+A small community of Shina speakers is also found in the Gurez valley of Jammu and Kashmir and Dras valley of Ladakh in India.
+Outliers of Shina language such as Brokskat are found in Ladakh, Kundal Shahi in Azad Kashmir, Palula and Sawi in Chitral and Kunar, Ushojo in the Swat Valley and Kalkoti in Dir.

-It is one of the major regional languages of Pakistan, being the most-widely spoken one in Gilgit-Baltistan.
-It is also spoken outside of Gilgit-Baltistan and Kohistan by Shina communities in major metropolitan areas around the country, particularly Islamabad–Rawalpindi, Karachi, Lahore, and Peshawar.

 Until recently, there was no writing system for the language.
 A number of schemes have been proposed, but presently, there is no single writing system used by speakers of Shina.
 Shina is mostly a spoken language and not a written language.

-Due to the effects of dominant languages in Pakistani media like Urdu, Punjabi, and English, in addition to the religious significance of Arabic and Persian, Shina is continuously expanding its vocabulary base with loan words.
+Due to the effects of dominant languages in Pakistani media like Urdu and English, in addition to the religious significance of Arabic and Persian, Shina is continuously expanding its vocabulary base with loan words.
 This process is also ongoing with that of many other languages in Pakistan.
-It has close relationships with other Indo-Aryan languages, especially Hindko, Punjabi, Sindhi, Saraiki, and the dialects of Western Pahari.

 Distribution

 In Pakistan

-There are an estimated 1,146,000 speakers of both Shina and Kohistani Shina in Pakistan according to Ethnologue (2018), a majority of whom reside in the provinces of Khyber-Pakhtunkwa and Gilgit-Baltistan.
-A small community of Shina speakers is also settled in the Neelam valley of Azad Jammu and Kashmir.
+There are an estimated 1,146,000 speakers of Shina in Pakistan according to Ethnologue (2018), a majority of whom reside in the provinces of Khyber Pakhtunkhwa and Gilgit-Baltistan.
+A small community of Shina speakers is also settled in the Neelam Valley of Azad Jammu and Kashmir.

-In India
+In Ladakh and Kashmir

-A small community of Shina speakers is also settled in India in the far north of the Kargil district bordering Gilgit-Baltistan.
+A small community of Shina speakers is also settled in the far north of the Kargil district bordering Gilgit-Baltistan.
 Their population is estimated to be around 32,200 according to the 2011 census.
+In Kashmir Valley, Shina people are found in Northern regions like Gurez of Bandipore district where they form the majority, along with some villages of Ganderbal district.